MislavJaksic/Knowledge-Repository/Technology/DevOps/Container/Kubernetes/Docs/Concepts/Workloads/Pods/README.md

 ```

 A `Pod` has containers which share storage/network and instructions for how to run them.
-A `Pod`’s containers are co-located, co-schedule, and run in a shared context.
+A `Pod`'s containers are co-located, co-schedule, and run in a shared context.

 Containers in a `Pod` share an IP/port space and can find each other via localhost.
 Containers in different `Pod`s (usually) communicate using `Pod` IP addresses.